qingwei91/lolipop/docs/docs/index.md

 ### 2. Define `LogIO`

+Raft algorithm reach consensus by replicating logs in the cluster, and logs are expected to be durable so that consensus are maintain in spite of server crash.

-`LogIO` represent the ability for the application to interact with log files, **Lolipop** allow user to implement this because there are different ways to persist logs (eg. file system, database)
+`LogIO` represent the ability for the application to interact with log files, **Lolipop** let user to implement this because there are different ways to achieve durable logs (eg. file system, remote database).

 Below is an example implemented using [SwayDB](http://www.swaydb.io/)